This section is for frequently asked questions of things that are not really clear

 A1) No, but you can put away some time and join the next round of course.

 Q2) I've just found the place.
 Can I still download old mix packages?

 A2) The TL;DR: due to legal reasons and special agreements with the song provider, that is not possible.
 The mix package will be inaccessible after the the 21nd of the month.

 The long answer: With permission by the "virtual client", the Mix Packs for the current running challenges are only available for the month in question.
 The material is being removed from the server once the challenge has ended.
 There is no further distribution of the source material.
 The only remaining links are to finished mixes by the mix participants.

 Q3) The rules are too much - it kills the fun of the competition

-A3) We hear your opinion, but we can't agree on that.
-Unfortunately, we have to set up fairly strict rules for everyone to be on common ground.
+A3) Your opinion is very valued.
+However unfortunately, we have to set up fairly strict rules for everyone to be on common ground.
 Pretty much every challenge or competition in the music realm has this.
 Even if they seem like a lot (they have to be as detailed to not have any misunderstandings), at their core they are still fairly simple to understand.